-Olympus E-M5 II versus Panasonic G9
+Olympus E-M5 II vs Panasonic G9

 The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in February 2015 and November 2017.
 Both the E-M5 II and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (26 percent) than the Olympus E-M5 II.
 Moreover, the G9 is substantially heavier (40 percent) than the E-M5 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.